httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Floats {#float}

-Abstractly, floats are integers with a fractional part.
-They have a maximum of fifteen digits available to be used in both of the parts, as reflected in the ABNF below; this allows them to be stored as IEEE 754 double precision numbers (binary64) ({{IEEE754}}).
+Abstractly, floats are integers with a fractional part, that can be stored as IEEE 754 double precision numbers (binary64) ({{IEEE754}}).

 The textual HTTP serialisation of floats allows a maximum of fifteen digits between the integer and fractional part, with at least one required on each side, along with an optional "-" indicating negative numbers.